ASCIT/donut-challenge/README.md

 # The Donut Challenge (Jenny's submission)
 A fun HTML5 game of fishes that I made in the span of 3 days for the [ASCIT website](http://donut.caltech.edu) devteam application!
+Website at http://107.170.208.38/donut-challenge/

 ### How to play:
 Use arrow keys to control your fish.
 Don't go outside of boundaries.
 Otherwise, basically just follow the directions.